michaelborchert/rdk/README.rst

 Alternately, if you want to see the code and/or contribute you can clone the git repo, and then from the repo directory use pip to install the package.
 Use the '-e' flag to generate symlinks so that any edits you make will be reflected when you run the installed package.

+If you are going to author your Lambda functions using Java you will need to have Java 8 and gradle installed.
+If you are going to author your Lambda functions in C# you will need to have the dotnet CLI and the .NET Core Runtime 1.08 installed.
 ::

   $ pip install -e .